top of page

 Several Clube Members have earned their Private Pilot Certificates and some have gone on to earn multiple advanced flight ratings.
 In addition, a few of the Clube Members have gone on to earn their Airframe and Powerplant Mechanic Certificates with one earning his Inspection Authorization.

-After graduating high school, many Clube Members earn scholarships and go off to notable colleges such as Embry-Riddle, Texas A&M, and OSU.
-They continue to return to the Clube during their breaks.
+After graduating high school, many Clube Members earn scholarships and go off to notable colleges such as Embry-Riddle, Liberty University, Texas A&M, Spartan College of Aeronautics, OU, and OSU.
+They continue to return to the Clube during their breaks, and most come back as volunteers upon graduation.

 Clube Members laying out the paint scheme on 35Ugly.